Persona 5 Royal: Best bathhouse days to improve your charm social stat

 What are the best days for visiting the bathhouse in Persona 5 Royal?

-The best days for visiting the bathhouse in Persona 5 Royal are Monday and Thursday.
+The best day for visiting the bathhouse in Persona 5 Royal is Sunday.
+In the original it was Monday and Thursday, but Atlus appears to have changed the routine.

-Visiting the bathhouse on these days in Persona 5 Royal will provide you with three charm points as opposed to the regular two.
-Spending time there on rainy days will also provide you with the chance to improve your appeal more.
+Visiting the bathhouse on Sunday in Persona 5 Royal will provide you with three charm points as opposed to the regular two.

 Aside from donning a towel and dipping your toes in hot water, other ways to improve your charm include reading books that are dedicated to the social stat.
 These can be found at the library as well as in shops.